-- All necessary immunizations and shots required by state health laws - Physical (doctor's exam) performed in the last year - Child Emergency Card
+- All necessary immunizations and shots required by state health laws - Screening/risk assessment for tuberculosis within the past 12 months - Lead blood test - Physical (doctor's exam) performed in the last year - TB testing required if born in or traveled to a high TB burdened area - Child Emergency Card

-A school nurse is available during school hours to assist children.
+Our school nurse is available during school hours to assist children.
 Parent contact information must be kept up-to-date on the Emergency Card.
 CEEC staff must be able to contact a parent/guardian at all times in case of illness or injury while a child is at school.